ahudsonelectric/TOR-Hidden-Service-Verification/README.md

 - Client send: json(hello)
 - Server response: json(gpg_key_id)
-- Client process: do preliminary checks against his db, can stop here if don't trust the site or if is all ok maybe wants to accepts the id
+- Client process: do preliminary checks against his db, can stop here if don't trust the site
 - Client send: ask for signed challenge
-- Server response: signed_block(json(true_domain))
+- Server response: signed_block(true_domain)
 - Client process: If signature is ok the true_domain should be the right one...it match?

 ## How does the browser add-on work?